Unleash/unleash/website/docs/reference/actions.md

 :::info Availability

-Actions were introduced as a beta Enterprise feature in **Unleash 5.11**.
+Actions were introduced as a beta feature in **Unleash 5.11** and are only available in Unleash Enterprise.

 :::
 ## Overview